Overview

 Event Types

 You can create multiple event types with different durations, descriptions, and availability windows.
 Each event type gets its own booking link.
-This lets you offer different meeting formats (30-min intro, 60-min deep dive, etc.) without exposing your full calendar.

 Booking Flow